dhanton/quantum-chess/index.md

 ![](https://github.com/Dhanton/quantum-chess/blob/master/docs/images/figure_1.png)

+_go [here](https://github.com/Dhanton/quantum-chess/blob/master/docs/images/figure_1.png) if you can't see the image_

 These two circuits are equivalent with the appropiate choice of U and U'.
 Notation a) was used throughout the paper, probably because it was more concise.
 But notation b) is easier to implement and as such is the one we've used.

 ## Classical